-The exhibition featured works by artists from 23 countries, which were inspired by Frida Kahlo and the love of her life, the artist Diego Rivera.
+The exhibition featured works by artists from 23 countries, which were inspired by the artist and the love of her life, Diego Rivera.

-It was, without a doubt, a very joyful event to celebrate the legacy that Frida Kahlo has left around the world.
+It was, without a doubt, a very joyful event to celebrate the legacy she has left around the world.

 Frida Kahlo’s paintings can be seen in different museums worldwide, not only in temporary exhibitions but also permanent ones.
 The work of the Mexican artist has been presented in many countries in recent years and her legacy is more alive than ever.

-But without a doubt, the best place to know his life and work is in The Blue House (Casa Azul), the place where Frida Kahlo was born and died.
+But without a doubt, the best place to know his life and work is in The Blue House (Casa Azul), the place where she was born and died.

 Frida Kahlo Quotes